rubocop/rubocop/manual/cops_style.md

 method calls containing parameters.

 In the default style (require_parentheses), macro methods are ignored.
-Additional methods can be added to the `IgnoredMethods` list.
-This option is valid only in the default style.
+Additional methods can be added to the `IgnoredMethods` or `IgnoredMethodPatterns` list.
+These options are valid only in the default style.
 Macros can be included by either setting `IgnoreMacros` to false or adding specific macros to the `IncludedMacros` list.

+Precedence of options is all follows:

+1. `IgnoredMethods`
+2. `IgnoredMethodPatterns`
+3. `IncludedMacros`

-If a method is listed in both `IncludedMacros` and `IgnoredMethods`, then the latter takes precedence (that is, the method is ignored).
+eg. If a method is listed in both
+`IncludedMacros` and `IgnoredMethods`, then the latter takes precedence (that is, the method is ignored).